jaketae/jaketae.github.io/_posts/2019-12-03-monte-carlo.md

 So we have a number!
 But how do we know if this is an accurate estimation?
 Unlike in previous problems, where we already knew the true value of our estimate and measured the error of our simulation by comparing it with the known value, the true value of the integral expression is unknown in this problem because we have not evaluated the integral by hand.

 One way we can go about this dilemma is to calculate variance.
 Intuitively, if our estimate is indeed accurate, running the same Monte Carlo simulation would yield a value very similar to that of the previous.
 Conversely, if our estimate is inaccurate, the variance would be large, suggesting that our estimate has not converged to a value yet.
-Indeed, this is exactly what we attempted to visualize with the error plot above in our $\pi$ estimation example.
+Indeed, this is exactly what we attempted to visualize with the error plot above in our $$\pi$$ estimation example.
 However, in most cases where Monte Carlo methods are used, we have no idea about the true value of the quantity we wish to estimate, like the complicated integral problem in this case, which is why we cannot simply calculate error by substracting our estimate from the true value.

 As we might recall, variance measures, quite simply, the degree of variability in our data.
 The well-known formula for variation goes as follows.